Higher prices squeezing both renters and would-be homeowners

 Between 2004 and 2015, construction of single-family homes of less than 1,800 square feet fell to 136,000 from nearly 500,000, according to the report.

-The trends helped drive national home prices 5.6 percent higher last year, above their housing boom peak.
-Prices remained nearly 15 percent below their peak, when adjusted for inflation.
+The trends helped boost national home prices 5.6 percent last year, above their housing boom peak.
+(Prices remained nearly 15 percent below their peak, when adjusted for inflation.)

 “Builders are starting to turn more attention to the entry-level market,” Herbert said.
 “My guess is we’ll see some increase in our supply of smaller, more moderate-cost new housing on the single-family side.”